evefonwu/pubsub-sns-topic-subscriptions-filter/README.md

 cdk deploy
 ```

-`cdk deploy` provides a changeset, when confirmed, deploys the infrastructure and runtime code together to the default AWS account/region configured with the AWS CLI
+`cdk deploy` initiate deploying to the default AWS account/region configured with the AWS CLI

 ### Confirm subscriptions